She's 'got the paua' and plans to use it

-sup1106soup.JPG Rachel's favourite winter dish, horopito and roast pumpkin soup.
+sup1106soup.JPG Rachael's favourite winter dish, horopito and roast pumpkin soup.
 Photo / Supplied

-If MasterChef NZ contestant Rachel Mako had one bit of advice to future contestants, it would be "don't have a peppermint before tasting a dish you are about to make".
+If MasterChef NZ contestant Rachael Mako had one bit of advice to future contestants, it would be "don't have a peppermint before tasting a dish you are about to make".

 The Bridge Pā local says she's certainly not making excuses for being voted out of the contest last week, but "when I'm nervous I usually chew gum, couldn't do that on telly of course, so I had a peppermint instead."